BlackCraze/GameResourceBot/README.md

     [no changes yet]

 ## Editor's Note
-The Setup files use section headers in normal case.
+The main steps in the Setup files use sentence case.
-The Update files use section headers in all caps.
+The main steps in the Update files use all caps.
 This is intentional.
-It provides a visual difference so users (especially first-timers and non-techies) can be sure they're using a different guide.
+It provides a visual difference to assure users (especially first-timers and non-techies) they are using a different guide.